 Figure 1: Potential Accountability Holders

-The existence of so many accountability holders suggests that accountability needs to be viewed relationally and multi-dimensionally. interactions among different forms of accountability are crucial to promoting self-correction and responsiveness.
-Cavill and Sohail (2012, 233) has identified different directions and thereby corresponding types of accountability:
+The existence of so many accountability holders suggests that accountability needs to be viewed relationally and multi-dimensionally.
+Again, the interactions among accountability-holders are crucial to promoting self-correction.

-“Upward accountability of INGOs to donors, funders, boards of trustees, and host governments for ensuring that INGOs deliver value for money and meet development targets.

-Downward accountability of INGOs to partners and those to whom they provide services or on whose behalf they speak.

-Horizontal accountability to peers and fellow professionals, in terms of meeting shared

-values and standards to uphold the standards and reputation of the sector.

-Inward accountability of staff to their organisational mission and values.”

-How well these different directions of accountability work depend on the relationship that exists between accountability holders and power-wielders.
-After all relationships can change so that partners become peers or vice versa.
-Given the dynamic and relational nature of accountability, it appears that more workable standards of accountability might need to be flexible, or at least capable of adjusting to the changing nature of whose vulnerability is increased and whose dependency can create institutional incentives to block responsiveness and self-correction.
+The quality of the relationship that exists between accountability holders and power-wielders can bear importantly on whether responsiveness leads to self-correction.
+Given the dynamic and relational nature of accountability, it appears that more workable standards of accountability might need to be flexible, or at least capable of adjusting to the changing nature of whose vulnerability blocks responsiveness and self-correction.

 The sheer number of different accountability-holders for INGOs also suggests that conflicts among different stakeholders are likely to occur.
-One the most worrisome conflict of interests is between being accountable to intended beneﬁciaries of projects and being accountable to donors.
-For example, USAID’s accountability mechanisms designed to respond to US domestic political and economic interests.
-The example shows how accountability mechanisms do not necessarily support the interests of .
+After all, beneficiaries can have different and conflicting preferences about what kinds of aid should be given or even the desirability of some forms of aid.
+Just as people can disagree about conceptions of the good life, people being helped can disagree about what constitutes “good” help.
+The diversity of beneficiaries’ preferences makes it impossible to understand accountability simply as listening to preferences of beneficiaries.
+An underlying and vital part to any understanding of INGO accountability has to address how that INGO should prioritize different the preferences of beneficiaries and of different accountability holders.
+To the extent that different beneficiaries may compete for scarce resources and their preferences oppose one another, INGOs need to recognize how satisfying the preferences of some beneficiaries may come at the cost of abandoning others.

 Accountability as Resistance

-My exploration of contemporary meanings of accountability has so far been a search for traces of missing practices.
+Recall that the purpose of my exploration of contemporary models of accountability was to find traces of the missing pieces of accountability.
 Consequently, it is not a coincidence that accountability as resistance resembles and often shares certain features with accountability as sanction, accountability as inclusion and accountability as transparency.
-For this reason, I would like to take some time identifying what is distinctive of accountability as resistance.
+Refusing help can be seen as a form of punishment.
+Choosing one accountability-holder over another can be seen as participating in decision-making and therefore as accountability as inclusion.
+Having the information to choose among INGOs’ help relies on accountability as transparency.
+Given these shared features, I will begin by identifying what is distinctive of accountability as resistance.

 Accountability as resistance is a form of institutional nay-saying.
 While other accountability mechanisms emphasize the need for inclusion, access to information, and sanctioning mechanisms, accountability as resistance explicitly refers to the capacity to veto—that is, to deny, limit, and prohibit certain actions of INGOs.
-Accountability as resistance focuses on institutional reforms that support the ability of beneficiaries to reject unwelcome or unjust help as well as slow, minimize, reduce that help.
+Accountability as resistance focuses on institutional reforms that support the ability of beneficiaries to reject unwelcome or unjust help as well as to slow, minimize, reduce that unwanted help.
 Accountability as resistance recognizes the kind of dignity that can be found in foot-dragging.